j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/tutorials/howToUseJawrSmartbundling.md

 ### Force complete rebuild

-There is two way to force the complete rebuild (ignoring the information in cache) :
+There are two way to force the complete rebuild (ignoring the information in cache) :

  - Clean the web application working directory where the files for cache are stored